cislrpi/io/doc/CELIO central server setup.md

 `sudo apt install redis-server redis-tools`

 Edit /etc/redis/redis.conf:
+- Comment out the line that has `bind 127.0.0.1`
-1. Find `requirepass`, uncomment the line, and change the password.
+- Find `requirepass`, uncomment the line, and change the password.
-2. Find `notify-keyspace-events` replace "" with KA
+- Find `notify-keyspace-events` replace "" with KA
-3. Find `rename-command` section, and add
+- Find `rename-command` section, and add
 ```
 rename-command CONFIG ""
 rename-command DEBUG ""